sara-nl/clouddocs/UvA-20170201/index.markdown

 [This workshop](http://hpc.uva.nl/Workshops/article/110/8-HPC-Cloud) aims to introduce the participants to the HPC Cloud, by providing a set of lectures and hands-on examples to be run on the _Oort_ infrastructure.
 The session is part of the [UvA HPC Course](http://hpc.uva.nl/Workshops/) which covers various topics related to HPC and Big Data.

-Here is a summary of the course outline:

 >**Agenda:**
 >
 >1st February 2017, UvA, [Science Park 904](https://www.uva.nl/en/about-the-uva/the-uva-in-amsterdam/locations/locations/locations/content/folder/sciencepark/science-park.html), Room: SP-A1.10